data-solution-automation-engine/TEAM/README.md

 The TEAM application ties in to the Data Vault tooling ecosystem (see overview here: http://roelantvos.com/blog/?page_id=1919)

+## Notes on obfuscation of libraries

+The yWorks agreement requires us to obfuscate the yFiles libraries.
+To this extent I've used Dotfuscator Community Edition for Visual Studio 2017.
+The project / mapping files have been added to the TEAM solution.
+This will not trigger when running in the debug configuration (default), but only for the 'release' configuration the following command line post-build trigger has been added:

+if $(ConfigurationName) == Release "D:\Microsoft Visual Studio 2017 Enterprise\Common7\IDE\Extensions\PreEmptiveSolutions\DotfuscatorCE\DotfuscatorCLI.exe" "D:\Git_Repositories\TEAM\TEAM\Dotfuscator\DotfuscatorTEAM.xml"

+This will call the Dotfuscator CLI and prepare the yWorks libraries for packaging in the release / setup.

 ## Notes regarding use, specifically around the yFiles graph librarires
 * yWorks has been generous enough to grant us a free full and perpetual yFiles .Net (WinForms / WPF) project license for the TEAM initiative.
 This TEAM-specific license has one floating seat for developers that are actively working on the yFiles part of TEAM.
 In addition it grants the team of collaborators - and build servers - the right to build the application.
 * The library comes with a watermark 'powered by yFiles'.